MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`pwsh`** - **Use PowerShell Core**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is true, then on Windows the task will use pwsh.exe from your PATH instead of powershell.exe.
+If this is true, then on Windows the task will use `pwsh.exe` from your path instead of `powershell.exe`.
 <!-- :::editable-content-end::: -->
 <br>